 The most competitive candidates for admission to the Women and Gender Studies M.A. program will have a WGS major or minor, or a minimum of 9 to 12 undergraduate WGS or equivalent units with previous work in the feminist study of some or all of the following areas: race, gender, sexuality, colonialism, labor and disability.
 Students are expected to possess a GPA of at least 3.0 in the last 60 semester units attempted for the bachelor's degree.

-Master of Arts in Women and Gender Studies program for Spring (January) 2022
+SF Scholars Blended B.A./M.A. in Women and Gender Studies program for Spring (January) 2023

 - Rolling admissions: admissions committee makes decisions for Spring admissions as complete applications are received.